 One such pathway is investing in sustainable career opportunities.
 As governmental regulations gradually continue to restrict corporate emissions, oversight is needed to help companies implement eco-friendly changes, to ensure initiatives are safe and up to standard.

 Other careers in sustainability include urban planners, hydrologists, and conservation scientists.
 All of these jobs expect to see increases in employment in the coming years, according to the U.S. Bureau of Labor Statistics, making them long-term career choices.
 As corporations look to mitigate their environmental impact and avoid greenwashing, environmental professionals promise to have a big impact.

-They’re also a way of holding corporations accountable to third-party standards, which can drastically reduce a corporation’s pollution.
+They’re also a way to hold corporations more accountable to third-party standards, which can drastically reduce a corporation’s pollution.
 If the top 15 U.S. food and beverage industries were a country, they’d emit more greenhouse gases than Australia, ranking #14 in the listing of greenhouse gas emissions by country.
 Reforming corporations is hands-down the fastest way to a victory against climate change.

 Eco-consciousness was once synonymous with financial loss, but that’s not the case anymore.
 Because of the long-term benefits of eco-friendly measures, both financial and environmental, consumers are now eager to consume products and services that subscribe to an environmentally-friendly business model.

 Establishing a carbon-conscious corporation is one way businesses can set themselves apart from the competition while aiding the environment.
 Google has been a trailblazer in this category, first achieving carbon neutrality in 2007.

 As of last year, the company also purchased enough carbon offsetting to cancel out all emissions since its 1998 conception.
 Just imagine the impact it would have if all major corporations followed Google’s model.
 The company’s new goal is an ambitious one in the fight against climate change: to run the entire business completely on carbon-free energy by 2030.